Berkanktk/CyberSecurity/README.md

 - **Communication and Monitoring**: Educate employees and monitor compliance.

 #### Making an Incident Response Procedure - Real-world Scenario
+Now, let's take a real-world scenario of making an incident response procedure.

 - **Define Incident Types**: Categorize incidents like unauthorized access or data breaches.
 - **Roles and Responsibilities**: Identify key stakeholders.